January 2015 Newsletter

 Over 40 school administrators and youth wellness experts discussed how to prevent students from smoking,using alcohol, and taking drugs – and quit if they’ve already started at the January School Wellness Alliance meeting.
 Their take away?
 With the use of e-cigarettes, prescription drugs, and over the counter medications on the rise, schools should do more to educate their students about associated health risks, and promote policies that make e-cigarettes , alcohol, and drugs less available to kids.
 The School Wellness Alliance meets every quarter to discuss how we can make all school districts in San Mateo County places where students thrive.

 Parks make it easier to get and stay active

 Research shows that the closer people are to parks, the more likely they are to get exercise and reduce risk of obesity, heart disease, diabetes, and cancer.
 Parks and nature also relieve stress and encourage social interactions that are good for our mental and overall health.
-Thanks to the San Mateo County’s Parks Department for recently adopting as a strategic goal!
+Thanks to the San Mateo County’s Parks Department for recently adopting healthy communities as a strategic goal!
 We will now see health woven into the fabric of our County parks.

 Principled in Menlo Park

 Menlo Park has recently adopted principles to guide the development of their General Plan and future changes to the city.
 They include many initiatives that help build healthy communities, such as focusing on transportation, youth, and healthy living.
 Kudos for also including housing affordability and limiting the displacement of current residents as an important principle – something many communities in San Mateo County are concerned about.

 So you may have heard of “Farm to Table” but what about “Farm to School?”
 With 1 in 3 elementary school kids in San Mateo County overweight or obese, see how healthy local food can support our kids and the local economy at the same time.